orlikoski/fanoverlord/README.md

 Modify the following `fanoverlord/.env` file for each variable needed to configure Slacktee, HealthCheck, and the IPMI connection information.
 This will be used to fill in the `/etc/slacktee.conf` and `docker-entrypoint.sh` file within the docker image at build time.

 ### Server Details and HealtCheck URL
-Open `docker-entrypoint.sh` and edit the following lines to match the environment
 ```
 IPMIHOST=<IP Address of the iDRAC on the Server>
 IPMIUSER=<User for the iDRAC>